Last updated: 16 July 2021

-While many shops have been allowed to reopen, a lot of customers still prefer to order products to be delivered to them.
+While most shops are now allowed to reopen, a lot of customers still prefer to order products to be delivered to them.
 The Government has provided advice to shops on how to maintain social distancing within premises and when making deliveries in order to protect the health of employees and the public from the coronavirus.
+You can see the guidance on Gov.uk.

 The guidance below is to help you to serve and meet the needs of disabled customers to ensure that they are still able to obtain products, services and medicines, and that you do not inadvertently discriminate against them while trying to follow Government guidance.